Franz-Josef-Danner/tracking/README.md

 #### Automatic registration

-To avoid running these lines manually each time, create a text block in Blender's Text Editor containing the callback registration and enable "Register" so the snippet executes on file load.
-You can also copy the same code to a startup script inside ``scripts/startup`` to run it whenever Blender launches.
+The addon hooks ``track_cycle.run`` during registration so you normally don't need to run any extra code.
+If you prefer to manage callbacks yourself, you can still place ``register_after_detect_callback`` inside a text block or in a startup script so it runs automatically with Blender.

 ### Properties